httpwg/wg-materials/ietf103/minutes.md

 ### GitHub Issue 111

-Alexey: In email space, the latest docs say we don't yse "header", we use "header field", "header block" and other things.
+Alexey: In email space, the latest docs say we don't use "header", we use "header field", "header block" and other things.
 I think it might be better to invent new terms.

 Pete Resnick (?): The reason for that is because there was a time where "header" referred to the "block" instead of the line.

 Patrick: We have "headers" which contain a plurality of "header".
-I think it's consistant with our naming, but doens't improve readability:
+I think it's consistant with our naming, but doesn't improve readability:

 Mike Bishop: "Header block" is the output of the compression process.
 The exact meanings aren't obvious from reading the docs.